International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-06-27-Carbon_Fixation.markdown

 Carbon enters the soil from plants, and the resulting soil organic matter cycles into the soil profile by multiple processes.
 To enter the soil, carbon can leave the plant as root exudates or as plant litter, further decomposed by microorganisms.
 Potatoes are an example of stored plant energy, which we all know and love, and just as we can consume potatoes for energy, microbes can use many forms of plant carbohydrates for energy as well.
 A large portion of a plant's photosynthetically fixed carbon enters the soil through root exudates, which consist of organic compounds and enzymes that protect and support the plant within the diverse microorganism community living in the rhizosphere (region of soil near to and directly influenced by plant roots).
 These exudates can prime microbes to more efficiently decompose existing soil organic matter which benefits the plant as necessary nutrients are released.
 In addition, carbon is allocated to symbiotic mycorrhizae which can provide an increase in water and nutrient absorption capabilities for the plant in exchange.

 ![Figure 4.
 Interactions of root exuates with the rhizosphere which funtion to attract beneficial microbes and deter pathogenic microbes.
 View this image [here](https://www.researchgate.net/publication/264642727_The_rhizosphere_microbiota_of_plant_invaders_An_overview_of_recent_advances_in_the_microbiomics_of_invasive_plants) from Coates and Rumpho, 2014.]({{site.baseurl}}{{page.figures}}exudates_Coates.jpg)
+*Figure 4.
+Interactions of root exuates with the rhizosphere which funtion to attract beneficial microbes and deter pathogenic microbes.
+View this image [here](https://www.researchgate.net/publication/264642727_The_rhizosphere_microbiota_of_plant_invaders_An_overview_of_recent_advances_in_the_microbiomics_of_invasive_plants) from Coates and Rumpho, 2014.*

 Plant litter (such as leaves, needles, roots, coarse woody debris) is decomposed by a host of soil fungi and bacteria into microbial products such as biomass and enzymes and respired as $CO_2$.
 Once in the soil, carbon cycles by physical mixing via decomposers such as earthworms and microorganisms, mineral-organo associations, and by freeze/thaw cycles within certain climates.

 ![Figure 5.
 An emerging understanding of how carbon enters the soil from plant matter and exudates, and how it is incorporated into the soil profile.
 View this image [here](https://media.springernature.com/m685/nature-assets/nature/journal/v478/n7367/images/nature10386-f3.2.jpg) from Schmidt et al., 2011.](https://media.springernature.com/m685/nature-assets/nature/journal/v478/n7367/images/nature10386-f3.2.jpg)
+*Figure 5.
+An emerging understanding of how carbon enters the soil from plant matter and exudates, and how it is incorporated into the soil profile.
+View this image [here](https://media.springernature.com/m685/nature-assets/nature/journal/v478/n7367/images/nature10386-f3.2.jpg) from Schmidt et al., 2011.*

 References: